Skip to main content

 Can an AAA get me care at home right away?

 Not always.
 AAAs can screen needs, explain options, and refer you to programs.
-Ongoing home care, Medicaid waiver help, transportation, and meals may have eligibility rules, provider limits, or waiting lists.
+Ongoing home care, Medicaid waiver help, transportation, meals, and respite may have eligibility rules, provider limits, or waiting lists.

 About this guide